 Moreover, increasing efforts by governmental and third-party payors in the United States and abroad to cap or reduce healthcare costs may cause such organizations to limit both coverage and the level of reimbursement for newly approved products and, as a result, they may not cover or provide adequate payment for neffy or any future product candidates.
-We expect to experience pricing pressures in connection with the sale of neffy or any future product candidates due to the trend toward managed healthcare, the increasing influence of health maintenance organizations and additional legislative changes.
+We expect to experience pricing pressures in connection with the sale of neffy or any future product candidates.
+We expect to experience of health maintenance organizations and additional legislative changes.
 The downward pressure on healthcare costs in general, particularly prescription drugs and surgical procedures and other treatments, has become very intense.
 As a result, increasingly high barriers are being erected to the entry of new products.